SkiesGames/SkiesDota-CI-CD-Templates/README.md

 **Features**:
 - **Smart Change Detection**: Automatically detects which files changed and runs appropriate jobs
-- **Docker Image Building**: Builds four specialized Docker images:
+- **Docker Image Building**: Builds specialized Docker images:
-  - `ansible-prod`: Main Ansible runner
+  - `ansible-prod`: Main Ansible runner with all roles and collections (also used for testing)
-  - `ansible-prod-test`: Testing environment
-  - `ansible-prod-lint`: Linting tools
+  - `ansible-prod-lint`: Generic linting tools (no project-specific dependencies)
-  - `ansible-prod-security-scan`: Security scanning tools
 - **Conditional Job Execution**: Only runs jobs when relevant files change
 - **Security Scanning**: Fast and comprehensive security scans with TruffleHog
 - **Lint**: Ansible linting and validation